 The damage we are doing to our planet and how it will affect our futures is the biggest issue of our time.
 We are facing an unprecedented global emergency.
-Life on Earth is in crisis: scientists agree we have entered a period of abrupt climate breakdown.
+Life on Earth is in crisis; scientists agree we have entered a period of abrupt climate breakdown.
 And we are in the midst of a mass extinction of our own making.
-The Day began this term by examining four practical changes we can all make to our lives, focusing on what we eat, wear, discard and how we put pressure on our institutions.
-Since then, we continue to analyse the big climate stories as and when they break.
+This term, The Day examined four practical changes we can all make to our lives, focusing on what we eat, wear, discard, and how we can put pressure on our institutions.
+And we will continue to analyse the big climate stories as and when they break.
 You’ll find all our recent coverage below.
-If you have any feedback please write to firstname.lastname@example.org.
+If you have any feedback please write to email@example.com.

 Where no man has ever been, diver finds plastic bag